ivankelly/bookkeeper-tutorial/README.md

 This will start up a local zookeeper instance with 6 bookie servers.
 Any data written to this cluster will be removed when you kill the process.

 The code for this tutorial is available at https://github.com/ivankelly/bookkeeper-tutorial/.
 Each section has a link with points to a tag for the completed code for that section.

+You can download the bookkeeper distribution at https://zookeeper.apache.org/bookkeeper/releases.html.
+The binary distribution, bookkeeper-server-4.x.x-bin.tar.gz, will be sufficient for the tutorial.

 # The base application